BETWEEN FOUR WORLDS: CHINA, RUSSIA, JAPAN AND AUSTRALIA;

 (Crawford’s political position requires some understanding.)

-(Some such as Helen Hughes, a former close ANU friend, argue that he was a genuine liberal, mainly because he was willing to stand up and defend her from establishment attacks back in the days when she was associated with the communist party and with communist Czechoslovakia in some way.)
+(Some such as Helen Hughes, a former close ANU friend, argue that he was a genuine liberal, mainly because he had been willing in the Cold War years to defend her from establishment attacks back in the days when she was associated with the communist party and with communist Czechoslovakia in some way.)

 (But he clearly had a very different view of myself after I had come out against the Vietnam War, despite my having no communist or any other leftwing connections.)

-(Crawford’s position was typical of what I call the Kennedy Liberals — people with some progressive bias but only a superficial knowledge of the Asian communist societies, who had decided that while European communism might need some kind of understanding, Asian communism epitomized a kind of Hitlerian evil that progressives had no choice but to oppose.)
+(Crawford’s position was typical of what I call the Kennedy Liberals — progressives with only a superficial knowledge of the Asian communist societies, who had decided that while European communism might deserve some kind of understanding, Asian communism was a Hitlerian evil that we had to oppose.)

-(Ironically, it was just these Kennedy Liberals who would be responsible for most of the evil in the West’s Cuba, China and Vietnam policies.)
+(Ironically, these Kennedy Liberals were often to deserve more blame than the rigid anti-communist hawks for many of the mistakes in the West’s Cuba, China and Vietnam policies.)

-(Many other ANU progressives shared Crawfordian views, which explains many of the problems I had and was to have in that alleged Center of Excellence.)
+(Many other ANU progressives shared Crawfordian views, which explains many of the problems I had and was to have in that self-styled Center of Excellence.)

-(Ultimately it was a sophisticated form of Yellow Peril, anti-Asian racism - academics too lazy or biassed to go out and find the truth of what was happening in Asia.)
+(Ultimately it was a sophisticated form of Yellow Peril, anti-Asian racism - academics relying on theoretical reasoning and too lazy or biassed to go out and find out what was actually happening in Asia.)

 A Japanese Reaction

-As it turned out, it was only in Japan, blissfully free of both Kennedy Liberals and rampant hawks in those days, that my China book got treated seriously.
+As it turned out, it was only in Japan, blissfully free of both Kennedy Liberals and rightwing hawks in those days, that my China book got treated seriously.

 I had come to know well the Ajiken researcher on Chinese affairs – Matsumoto Shigekazu.
 Matsumoto’s English was not very good (his Chinese was better).
 But he was determined to translate the book into Japanese, and have it published by Ajiken.

 The Japanese version appeared in 1969 under the title of Kokusai Seiji to Chugoku – International Politics and China.
 The translation was less than perfect.
-But it put me on the map in Japan.
+But it put me on the map in Japan and was later to be fairly crucial in my deciding on Japan rather than China for a career.

-One of Japan’s top scholars on China, Nakajima Mineo, was later to tell me how my theory about the 1958 Taiwan Straits crisis underlying the Sino-Soviet dispute of the early 1960’s was a major break-though in his own thinking about China.
+One of Japan’s top scholars on China, Nakajima Mineo, was later to tell me how my theory about the 1958 Taiwan Straits crisis underlying the Sino-Soviet dispute of the early 1960’s provided a major break-though in his own thinking about China. xx

 Nakajima was somewhat anti-Beijing, and, like quite a few rightwing Japanese scholars, he was a frequent visitor to the ANU.
 But unlike our ANU conservatives he managed to retain some sense of academic curiosity and objectivity.

 His appreciation of my book was later to help me very much in Japan.
-He was even to invite me in 2002 to help him set up an international university in Akita, in northern Japan.
+Later, in 2002, he would invite me to help him set up an international university in Akita, in northern Japan – a university that in just ten years would come to be seen on a par in some respects with most of Japan's top universities.

 But once again I am getting ahead of my story.